Flexitarianism

-A flexitarian diet, also called a semi-vegetarian diet, is one that is centered on plant foods with limited or occasional inclusion of meat.
-For example, a flexitarian might eat meat only some days each week.
+A flexitarian diet, also called a semi-vegetarian diet, is one that is centered on plant-based foods with limited consumption of meat and other animal products.
+People who follow a flexitarian diet often reduce their intake of meat and animal products while increasing consumption of other plant-based food groups such as fruits, vegetables, and whole-grains.
+People adopt flexitarian diets for a variety of reasons, including health, environmental, ethical, and economic considerations.

 Definitions

-Different definitions of flexitarianism are used.
-According to the Dutch environmental organisation Natuur & Milieu a flexitarian eats no meat, fish or lunch meat for at least one day a week.
+Flexitarianism generally refers to a diet that consists most prominently of plant-based foods while allowing occasional consumption of meat or other animal products.
+Definitions of flexitarianism vary across countries, reflecting differences in cultural eating patterns.
+International research explains that flexitarianism is used as a broader term to describe partial reductions in meat consumption without fixed requirements.
+According to the Dutch environmental organization Natuur & Milieu, a flexitarian eats no meat, fish, or lunch meat for at least one day a week.
 The Dutch research agency I&O Research calls people flexitarian when they do not eat meat one or more days a week.
-The Dutch Food Health authority Voedingscentrum states that flexitarians do not eat meat (but can eat fish) three or more days a week in between or with a hot meal.
+The Dutch food health authority, Voedingscentrum states that flexitarians do not eat meat (but can eat fish) three or more days a week in between or with a hot meal.

-Vegetarianism is the strict practice of abstaining from consuming meat or any other animal tissue.
-Flexitarianism is a neoteric term that gained a considerable increase in usage in both science and public sectors in the 2010s.
+Flexitarianism is a relatively new term that gained a considerable increase in usage in both science and public sectors in the 2010s.
 Flexitarian was listed in the mainstream Merriam-Webster's Collegiate Dictionary in 2012.
 In 2003, the American Dialect Society voted flexitarian as the year's most useful word.

 The term is also used more generally for any type of animal-product reduction without complete abstinence, such as abstaining from the meat of certain species while retaining that of others.
+Vegetarianism is the practice of not consuming meat or any other animal tissue.
 Other neologisms used as synonyms for semi-vegetarianism are demi-vegetarianism, reducetarianism, and semi-veganism.
+Since definitions of flexitarianism widely vary across studies, researchers often focus on broader patterns of meat reduction rather than strict classifications.